Variables and Environment Variables In Bash

 cat ${filename}_2020.txt

-) is a valid part of a variable name.
+The underscore (_) is a valid part of a variable name.
 If you were

-to write this as cat $filename_2020.txt
+to write this as cat $filename_2020.txt, bash would understand

-this as a single variable named filename_2020
+this as a single variable named filename_2020.
+It would treat it as

-if you had written cat ${filename_2020}.txt
+if you had written cat ${filename_2020}.txt.

-notation also lets us perform a number of actions,
+Using the ${name} notation also lets us perform a number of actions,

 such as doing a regular expression replace.
 The Bash Hackers